mbappekf/Membaer-Management-Application/README.md

 You can update the user name and delete the user information on this screen.
 This is possible by pressing each button at the bottom.
 ![img_4.png](img_4.png)

-## Acknowledgements
-Thank you for all CS50.
-- Where I get CS50 course? <https://cs50.harvard.edu/x/2020/>